 As promised, we share our top 5 picks below along with reviews of each model.
 When we put together our lists of pros & cons, we investigated current info.
 All five machines received good marks from people with arthritic feet.

 Of all the spas we reviewed, the Ivation model received the highest marks for soothing arthritis pain.
 The main features are massaging bubbles, motorized rollers with the popular corn texture, and heat therapy.
 We noticed that the description mentions a vibration function, yet the machine does not offer any vibration settings.

 The convenient top control panel allows you to control the temperature, the motorized massage rollers, and bubble settings.
 There’s also a timer that automatically turns the machine off with up to 60-minute sessions.
 The basin itself is deeper than a cheap shallow foot spa, which helps to get the ankles involved.
 If you suffer from arthritis in your feet and ankles, this unit is a good choice along with the following two models in the guide.

-What we like about this spa for arthritis sufferers are the smaller motorized massager surface area and fewer nodes on the base.
+What we like about this spa for arthritis sufferers is the smaller motorized massager surface area and fewer nodes on the base.
 This makes for a more comfortable environment that’s not too intense.
 Lastly, we think you’ll appreciate the consistently warm water temps this unit offers, plus there’s the option to use it as a normal basin for ice baths without using the motorized features.